Article Translations: (Spanish)

 - Ask your questions and share information about your child.

 - Make the most of this time by focusing on your child's learning.

 - Summarize the main points of the discussion to confirm details and any next steps.

 To follow up after the meeting:

 - Contact the teacher with any questions you didn't have time to ask.

 - Review your notes about what you and the teacher will do to support learning, then make detailed plans about how and when you will help your child.

 - If you still have concerns or do not agree with an evaluation, put your thoughts in writing and schedule a meeting with the teacher or an administrator as soon as mutually convenient.

-- Check in with the teacher in a few months to follow up on your child's progress.
+- Check in with the teacher to follow up on your child's progress.

 - Review what was discussed at the conference with your child, including any special learning plans, and share the positive comments the teacher made.